jlfaucher/executor5-bulk/main/trunk/interpreter/classes/support/Unicode/_howto.md

 #### Replace the existing files in `Unicode/utf8proc` by the new files from Github.

+Check if new files have been added, that should be vendored in the ooRexx implementation.

 #### Review `Unicode/UnicodeServices.cpp`

 `grapheme_break_simple` is a duplicate; update it if needed whenever utf8proc is updated.

 `grapheme_break_extended` is a duplicate; update it if needed whenever utf8proc is updated.

+`utf8proc_grapheme_break_backward` and its helpers implement complex rules that may be impacted by changes applied to utf8proc.
+This is the case with Unicode 18 for GB9c.

 Check whether the enum tables need to be updated (if new values have been added to `utf8proc.h`).